eligosource/eventsourced/README.md

 ### Clustering

 This section makes the `Door` state machine from the [previous example](#state-machines) highly-available in an Akka [cluster](http://doc.akka.io/docs/akka/2.1.0-RC1/cluster/index.html).
-The `Door` state machine is a cluster-wide singleton which is managed by `NodeActor`s.
+The `Door` state machine is a cluster-wide singleton that is managed by `NodeActor`s.
 There's one `NodeActor` per cluster node listening to cluster events.
 If a `NodeActor` becomes the master (= leader) it creates and recovers a `Door` instance.
-The other `NodeActor`s obtain a remote reference to `Door` instance on master.
+The other `NodeActor`s obtain a remote reference to the `Door` instance on master.

 ![Clustering](https://raw.github.com/eligosource/eventsourced/master/doc/images/clustering-1.png)

 Clients interact with the `Door` singleton via `NodeActor`s by sending them door commands (`"open"` or `"close"`). `NodeActor`s accept commands on any cluster node, not only on master.
 A `NodeActor` forwards these commands to the `Door` as command [`Message`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Message)s.
 Event `Message`s emitted by the `Door` are sent to a remote `Destination` actor via the named `"destination"` channel.
 The `Destination` creates a response from the received events and sends that response back to the initial sender.
 The application that runs the `Destination` actor is not part of the cluster but a standalone remote application.
 It also hosts the journal that is used by the cluster nodes (which is a SPOF in this example but later versions will use a distributed journal).

 When the master crashes, another node in the cluster becomes the master and recovers the `Door` state machine.
+The remaining slave node renews its remote reference to the `Door` instance on the new master.

 ![Clustering](https://raw.github.com/eligosource/eventsourced/master/doc/images/clustering-2.png)

-The code from this section is contained in [ClusterExample.scala](https://github.com/eligosource/eventsourced/blob/master/src/test/scala/org/eligosource/eventsourced/example/ClusterExample.scala), the configuration files used are [journal.conf](https://github.com/eligosource/eventsourced/blob/master/src/test/resources/journal.conf) and [cluster.conf](https://github.com/eligosource/eventsourced/blob/master/src/test/resources/cluster.conf).
+Code from this section is contained in [ClusterExample.scala](https://github.com/eligosource/eventsourced/blob/master/src/test/scala/org/eligosource/eventsourced/example/ClusterExample.scala), the configuration files used are [journal.conf](https://github.com/eligosource/eventsourced/blob/master/src/test/resources/journal.conf) and [cluster.conf](https://github.com/eligosource/eventsourced/blob/master/src/test/resources/cluster.conf).
 For a more detailed description of the example code, refer to the code comments.
-To run the distributed example application, first start the application that hosts the `Destination` actor (and the journal):
+To run the distributed example application, first start the application that hosts the `Destination` actor and the journal:

     sbt 'test:run-main org.eligosource.eventsourced.example.Journal'